zxc916684603/ecs/intl.en-US/User Guide/Security groups/Scenarios.md

     |Classic network|Internet|

-After you add the rules, connect to the instance and try to `ping` or `telnet` the instance from the specified IP address and other IP addresses.
-If the instance can be accessed by the specified IP address, it means the rules work.
+After you add the rules, connect to the instance and try to `ping` it or`telnet` to the instance from a specified IP address.
+If the instance can be accessed by the specified IP address, the rule is successfully applied.

 ## Scenario 4: Allow remote connection to an ECS instance {#allowRemoteAccess .section}